-- How to hardcode subtitles online with VEED
+- How to add (and edit) hardcoded subtitles with VEED

 A hardcoded subtitle is a caption or line of text that transcribes what the video says, playing without relying on subtitle plugins or uploading an SRT file.